 - When we eat – determines how persistent insulin is

 In terms of the foods, this is not a low-calorie diet.
 This is not even necessarily a low-carbohydrate diet.
 This is not a vegetarian diet.
 This is not a low-fat diet.
 This is not a carnivore diet.
 This is a diet designed to lower insulin levels because insulin is the physiologic trigger of fat storage.
-If you want to lower fat storage, you need to lower insulin, and this may be done even with a high-carbohydrate diet.
+If you want to lower fat storage, you should strive to lower insulin, and this may be done even with a high-carbohydrate diet.

 Many traditional societies have eaten carbohydrate-based diets without suffering from rampant obesity.
 In the 1970s, before the obesity epidemic, the Irish were loving their potatoes.
 The Asians were loving their white rice.
 The French were loving their bread.

 Even in America, let’s remember the 1970s.
 Disco was sweeping the nation.
 Star Wars and Jaws played to packed theatres.
 If you looked at an old photograph from that era, perhaps you might be amazed at several things.
 First, why anybody ever thought bell bottoms were cool.
 Second, it’s amazing just how little obesity there is.
 Take a look at some old high school yearbooks from the 1970s.
 There is virtually no obesity.
 Perhaps one child in a hundred.